pmacct/pmacct/test-framework/README.md

 tools/pmacct_build/build_docker_images.sh
 ```

+**HINT**: if you already locally compiled pmacct you need to clean up the repo from the build artifacts, otherwise building the container will fail.

 ## 2 - How To Run

 In order to run the tests locally you need to be in the 'test-framework' folder (which is the pytest root folder).